hagre/RVMP_RTCM-VIA-MQTT-PROTOCOL/README.md

 + RTK/MNTPList/<NAME of BASE>/Status/Position/Long/ [QOS = 1, retain = true, last_will = null] [read/write acces by caster app, read by clients ]

 # Clients publish:
-+ RTK/User/Subscribe/<NAME of USER>/ - "<NAME of MNTP>" to request MNTP transmission, caster will provide needet data if on the mountpointlist [QOS = 1, retain = false, last_will = "ByBy"] [read/write acces by clients app, read by caster ]
++ RTK/User/Subscribe/<NAME of USER>/ - "<NAME of MNTP>" to request MNTP transmission, caster will provide needet data if on the mountpointlist [QOS = 1, retain = false, last_will = "ByeBye"] [read/write acces by clients app, read by caster ]

 # Clients subscribe:
 initially and refresh if needed